 I called both girls over to me and got down on my knees.
 I reminded them of what they'd just done and I told them that it was amazing.
 Their pass was a thing of beauty and I was SO proud.
 Adelaide's face lit up and you could see her confidence and self-esteem build in that moment.

 Adelaide doesn't always do it perfectly, but neither do I. Sometimes it's hard to find something positive to praise, but it's worth the effort.
-For now, Adelaide's soccer continues to improve and so does my parenting
+For now, Adelaide's soccer continues to improve and so does my parenting — one "good job" at a time.

 Such a great reminder, Susan!
 Thanks!